smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

 :::note

-- Make sure to add the “**openid**” Scope in the SSO Configuration page inside Solution Manager
+- Make sure to add the “**openid**” Scope in the SSO configuration panel inside Solution Manager

 :::